4GeeksAcademy/css-tutorial-exercises-course/exercises/04-Class-Selector/README.md

 ## 📝 Instructions:

-Right now there is a class selected on the CSS that is called `.b-blue`.
+Right now there is a class selected on the CSS that is called `b-blue`.

 Please apply that class to both of the HTML `<p>` tags.